igorwaw/web-selfhosting/content/pages/syncthing.md

 It's a bit more tricky with the NAS.
 By default, syncthing only listens on the local interface.
 You can change this option in your config file or, since it's only needed for a moment and the default is better for security, you can setup an SSH tunnel.
-On my laptop, I typed `ssh -L 8385:firefly:8384 localhost` and pointed the browser to <http://localhost:8385>.
+On my laptop, I typed `ssh -L 8385:localhost:8384 firefly` and pointed the browser to <http://localhost:8385>.
 How does the tunnel work?
 It means that ssh will forward local port 8385 through firefly to localhost:8384 - but that's localhost from the firefly's point of view.
 Note that I can open the tunnel *through* firefly *to* another server, sysadmins often use this technique to connect to servers using on IPs through one jumphost available on the internet.